martinpllu/agent-dev-guide/generate.md

 ## Continuous improvement

-- You MUST help continuously improve this documentation.
+- You must help continuously improve this documentation.
 Correct any gaps or inaccuracies that you find.
 - Ensure that the document remains succinct.
 It will be read by all agents, so every token counts.

 ## Verification of changes

-- You MUST verify every change that you make.
+- You must verify every change that you make.
 - Don't guess or assume that a change is working unless it is confirmed by:
   - An automated test, which must be written for new features, bugfixes
   - Or, for smaller changes or debugging: interactive verification using a Development Capability like log/database inspection or interactive browser debugging

-# Architecture
+# ARCHITECTURE

 ## Application Overview